daeuniverse/dae/docs/getting-started/README.md

 ## Manual installation

 > **Note**: This approach is **ONLY** recommended for `advanced` users.
 With this approach, users may have flexibility to test various versions of dae.
-Noted that newly introduced features are sometimes buggy, so do it at your own risk.
+Noted that newly introduced features are sometimes buggy, do it at your own risk.

 dae can run as a daemon (systemd) service.
 See [run-as-daemon](run-as-daemon.md)